cadets/trace-data/cdm_mapping.md

 The CADETS system tracks events.
 Events are converted to CDM events one at a time, maintaining minimal state.
 Related objects are created when they are first seen in the CADETS trace, and filled in as well as possible.
-If CADETS does not trace the creation of the object, it may not be able to provide much information about it.
+If CADETS does not trace the creation of the object, it may not be able to provide information about all object attributes.

 Syscalls to CDM Events
 ----------------------